6 Great First Data Competitors & Alternatives That Work For Small Businesses

 - Helcim: Best for interchange-plus pricing with no monthly fees.

-- Chase Merchant Services: Best for small to mid-sized businesses wanting a large, direct processor with a good reputation and fair pricing.
+- Chase Payment Solutions: Best for small to mid-sized businesses wanting a large, direct processor with a good reputation and fair pricing.

 - CDGcommerce: Best for US-based businesses needing a full-service merchant account.